DateJanuary 25, 2014

-Don’t let the fancy name scare you, a “Strategic Plan” is just an outline of what you want to do with your company, when, how and with what people and stuff to help you get there.
-It can be pretty simple, and get more detailed as you start laying out goals and objectives.
-It is however, essential to have one in writing that your entire team can follow and keep them focused on the same goals.
+Don’t let the big name scare you, a “Strategic Plan” is just an outline of what you want to do with your company, when, how and with what people and stuff to help you get there.
+It can be pretty simple and get more detailed as you start laying out goals and objectives.
+It is, however, essential to have one in writing that your entire team can follow and keep them focused on the same goals.

-The Education Component for this month was on Time Management, and we challenged our members to base their actions on a clear vision and set of goals for the year, so their teams are sure to be working on the right things, in the right order.
-Once you know where you are going, and the plans to get there, THEN you can change practices to optimize your time and be more productive.
+I recently presented an Education Component in our monthly group meeting on Time Management, and we challenged our Peer to Peer group members to base their actions on a clear vision and set of goals for the year.
+This would allow their teams to be working on the right things, in the right order, to get the results you really want.
+Once you know where you are going, and have the plans to get there, THEN you can optimize your time and be more productive.
 Strategic Plans allow you to accomplish this.

 * Just for clarity of the process, Vision and Mission create Goals, Goals will lead to setting Objectives, which are the foundation of your Strategic Plan.
 This plan will have tasks and projects, who will be responsible to get these done, and when they are due.
 Together, this keeps your team focused and moving in the right direction.

 Your Strategic Plan needs to be realistic, measurable, updated annually, reviewed quarterly, and lived out daily.
 The process of assessing the situation, seeing how this affects your plans, create adjustments as required, and put them into action, needs to be an ongoing effort to maximize the results.
 It’s not that you change the Strategic Plan, you just factor in new conditions that can allow you to get to the goal in a more efficient manner.

 Your Strategic Plan is driven by the Vision and Mission that you create.
 If you have not created a written Vision and Mission statement, here is a great link to help you understand the difference between these, and how to create these for your team.
 (Click the photo to learn more about the difference between Mission and Vision)